Consent in BDSM: Legal aspects

-The March 5, 2007 conviction of Glenn Marcus on counts of sex trafficking and forced labor in renewed much debate on the issue of consent in BDSM, both within and outside the community.
+The 2007 conviction of Glenn Marcus on counts of sex trafficking and forced labor renewed much debate on the issue of consent in BDSM, both within and outside the community.
 In a similar case of an accusation made by a participant that the activities had not been consensual, in April 2007 two UK men were convicted of false imprisonment in a case where a third party who had been treated like a dog asserted the matter had not been consensual.